Techdude01/bootcamp_kushal_mamillapalli/README.md

 - **project/** → All project contributions will be submitted here.
 - **class_materials/** → Local storage for class materials.
 Never pushed to GitHub.
+- **data/ and subfolders raw/ plots/ processed/** → Local storage for data.
+Never pushed to github due to sizing, and security

 ## Homework Folder Rules